mottosso/learn-cinder/book/guide_to_meshes.md

 mesh = gl::VboMesh(vertCount, quadCount * 4, layout, GL_QUADS);
 ```

-When you're using static positions you can simply assign positions using a vector of vec3` objects and calling `VboMesh::bufferPositions()`.
-So, our [`VboMesh`] creation pre looks like this, note the indices being assigned before the positions:
+When you're using static positions you can simply assign positions using a vector of `vec3` objects and calling `VboMesh::bufferPositions()`.
+So our [`VboMesh`] creation code looks like this.

+> Note the indices being assigned before the positions.

 ```cpp
 vector indices;